DNP-NA Frequently Asked Questions

 Q: Do I need a degree in nursing to apply?

-A: Applicant must hold either a Bachelor’s Degree in Nursing Science (BSN) or an equivalent major OR a bachelor’s degree in another specialty in addition to a Master’s of Science in Nursing (MSN) or an equivalent graduate degree.
+A: Applicant must hold either a Bachelor’s Degree in Nursing Science (BSN) or an equivalent degree OR a bachelor’s degree in another specialty in addition to a Master’s of Science in Nursing (MSN) or an equivalent graduate degree.
 If an applicant has an Associate Degree in Nursing (ADN) with a bachelor's degree in another field, they must have completed all prerequisite courses as listed in the prerequisite section.

 Q: Do I need an RN license to apply?